 The chambers inside the Great Pyramid of Khufu

-Work commenced on the Great Pyramid, as it came to be called, soon after Khufu ascended to the throne in 2551 BC.
+Work commenced on the Great Pyramid, as it came to be called, soon after Khufu ascended to the throne in 2589 BC.
 Like Sneferu’s pyramids at Dahshur, it consisted of casing and core stones laid horizontally.
 Inside the pyramid were three chambers, together with several passageways and shafts.
 The King’s Chamber was reached via the Grand Gallery and three granite portcullis sliding slabs.
-Five more slabs bore the weight of the pyramid above the King’s Chamber.
+Five more chambers bore the weight of the pyramid above the King’s Chamber.

 Two other chambers were built beneath the King’s Chamber.
 No one knows what these were for: perhaps the pharaoh just changed his mind about where he wanted his tomb to be.
 The purpose of the shafts is also unclear: they may have been intended as the routes to be taken by the pharaoh's soul on its way to the stars.